 When you look at individual proportions of the nutrients in a normal diet, you can see that the largest section is made up of carbohydrates.
 However, with significant changes to our lifestyle in recent years where people are constantly rushing with no spare time to exercise, it is not possible for our body to fully utilize the energy from all the carbohydrates we consume.
 As a result, the body starts building more and more fat reserves and we put on weight.
 Most dieticians and nutritionists therefore advise that we should lower the amount of carbohydrates in our diet.

 When you start the protein diet, the proportion of proteins, fats and carbohydrates will change.
 In a protein diet, you will consume lower amount of carbohydrates – in Step 1 approx. 35 g per day, in Step 2 approx. 50 g per day and in Step 3 around 80 g per day.
 This then leads to changes in your metabolism and your body soon gets into ketosis.

 A recommended daily protein intake ranges between 0.8 – 1.3g for every kilo of your ideal weight.
 So no need to worry that you might overdose on the protein contained in our protein meals.
 By eating 5 KetoDiet meals a day you will provide your body with about 90g of protein.

 Apart from the reduced amount of carbohydrates and a good helping of proteins, all the steps of your diet plan will also include healthy fats.
 Good sources are high quality oils, nuts and seeds.
-In Step 1 your daily fat intake will be 105g.
-This is because the amount of carbohydrates is reduced to a minimum at the start of your diet and therefore it is necessary to provide your body with some extra energy.
-The daily intake in the subsequent steps is around 95g of fats which can be maintained long term.
+In each step, you will eat approx. 100g of fat per day.

 When returning to a normal balanced diet, make sure you increase the amount of carbohydrates gradually and be careful about hidden sugars.
 They can be lurking even in the foods where you would not expect them at all!